MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/osd/sms_uservariable-server-wmi-class.md

 ms.reviewer: mstewart,aaroncz
 ---
 # SMS_UserVariable Server WMI Class
-The `SMS_UserVariable` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that defines the settings of a specific user (such as IsCloudUser=True/False).
+The `SMS_UserVariable` Windows Management Instrumentation (WMI) class is an SMS Provider server class in Configuration Manager that defines the settings of a specific user (such as IsCloudUser=True/False).

  The following syntax is simplified from Managed Object Format (MOF) code and includes all inherited properties.